Introduction

 Resistance Grounding

-Resistance grounding inserts a resistor between neutral and earth.
-This resistor limits fault current magnitude.
+Resistance grounding uses a resistor between neutral and earth.
+It limits fault current and reduces damage.
+This method balances safety and protection.

 Reactance Grounding